CanPixel/aether/README.md

 ## Privacy Boundary

-Æther's capture, retrieval, and local AI path is designed to stay on the machine.
+ÆTHER's capture, retrieval, and local AI path is designed to stay on the machine.

 Local-only pieces: